Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Implementing Connes' program

-In the operator representation, $\Ch_d$ takes exactly the form presented in \eqref{OddChernNr1bis}.
-Furthermore, when $\Omega$ reduces to just one point ({\it i.e.} for translationally invariant systems), \eqref{OddChernNr1bis} is nothing but the real-space representation of the classical odd Chern number of \eqref{OddChernNr1bis} over the torus.
-Below we list the properties of the non-commutative Chern number which follow directly from the theory developed above.
+In the operator representation, $\Ch_d(u)$ takes exactly the form presented in \eqref{OddChernNr1bis}.
+Furthermore, when $\Omega$ reduces to just one point and the magnetic field is turned off ({\it i.e.} for translationally invariant systems), \eqref{OddChernNr1bis} is nothing but the real-space representation \eqref{OddChernNr1} of the classical odd Chern number over the torus.